USA and the UK

 Irish Citizenship by Descent

-There is also the route to Irish citizenship known as Irish citizenship by descent.
+There is also another route to Irish citizenship known as Irish citizenship by descent.
 You could be eligible for Irish citizenship even if you haven’t ever stepped foot in Ireland.

 If one of your parents was an Irish citizen at the time of your birth and you were born outside of Ireland, you will be eligible for Irish citizenship.
 Also, if your parent was deceased at the time of your birth but would have been an Irish citizen at the time of your birth, you are eligible for citizenship.